Prof. Silvia Arber

 Autoimmune synaptic diseases: the basics and the latest

-He is currently a professor at the Catalan Institution for Research and Advanced Studies (ICREA)-IDIBAPS, University of Barcelona, and Adjunct Professor of Neurology at the University of Pennsylvania.
-Dr Dalmau’s research is focused on immune-mediated diseases against synaptic receptors, an expanding group of neurologic and psychiatric disorders.
-He has served as Chair of the Autoimmune Neurology Section of the American Academy of Neurology and is the Editor-in-Chief of Neurology, Neuroimmunology and Neuroinflammation.
+Dr. Josep Dalmau received his MD and PhD from the University Autònoma of Barcelona, and trained in Neuro-oncology at Memorial Sloan-Kettering Cancer Center, New York, after which he joined the faculty.
+After 10 years and a short stay at the University of Arkansas for Medical Sciences, he moved to the University of Pennsylvania in 2002 as Professor of Neurology and director of the Laboratory for research on autoimmune and paraneoplastic disorders.
+He is currently Professor at the Catalan Institution for Research and Advanced Studies (ICREA)-IDIBAPS, University of Barcelona, and Adjunct Professor of Neurology at the University of Pennsylvania.
+Dr. Dalmau’s research is focused on immune-mediated diseases against synaptic receptors, an expanding group of neurologic and psychiatric disorders, many of them discovered by his group.
+Dr. Dalmau is the recipient of numerous awards; he served as Chair of the Autoimmune Neurology Section of the American Academy of Neurology, is member of the National Academy of Medicine (USA) and many other scientific societies, and is the Editor-in-Chief of Neurology, Neuroimmunology and Neuroinflammation.

 Prof. Mark Hallett

 Experimental Medicine and Functional Neurological Disorders